Spectral properties of $\mathcal{C}$-graphs: Eigenvalues of -graphs

 Let $G=C(\alpha_1,\alpha_2,\ldots,\alpha_{2k})$ be a $\mathcal{C}$-graph on $n$ vertices.
-In this section, first we describe some properties of the quotient matrix corresponding to an equitable partition.
-Using these properties we establish multiplicity of the eigenvalues $-1$ and $0$.
-We also find the number of negative, zero, and positive eigenvalues of $A$. \begin{lemma} Let $S=\{{i_1},{i_2},\ldots,{i_m}\},m\geq2$ forms a clique in a graph $G$ such that each vertex of $S$ has the same set of neighbours outside $S$.
+In this section, we first describe some properties of the quotient matrix corresponding to an equitable partition.
+Using these properties we determine the multiplicity of the eigenvalues $-1$ and $0$.
+We also find the number of negative, zero, and positive eigenvalues of $A$. \begin{lemma} Let $m\geq2$ and let $S=\{{i_1},{i_2},\ldots,{i_m}\}$ form a clique in a graph $G$ such that each vertex of $S$ has the same set of neighbours outside $S$.
 Then $-1$ is an eigenvalue of $G$ with multiplicity at least $m-1$. \end{lemma} \begin{proof} For $j=1,2,\ldots,m-1$, we construct eigenvectors $X_j$ corresponding to $-1$ defined by

 It is easy to verify that $AX_j=-X_j$ and the set $\{X_j|j=1,2,\ldots,m-1\}$ is orthogonal.
-So the multiplicity of $-1$ is atleast $m-1$. \end{proof} We can do the similar treatment for the independent sets in a graph and we can construct orthogonal set of eigenvectors corresponding to the eigenvalue 0. \begin{lemma} Let $S=\{{i_1},{i_2},\ldots,{i_m}\},m\geq2$ be an independent set in a graph $G$ such that each vertex of $S$ has the same set of neighbours outside $S$.
+So the multiplicity of $-1$ is at least $m-1$. \end{proof} We can use a similar argument for independent sets in a graph, and can construct an orthogonal set of eigenvectors corresponding to the eigenvalue 0. \begin{lemma} Let $m\geq2$ and let $S=\{{i_1},{i_2},\ldots,{i_m}\}$ be an independent set in a graph $G$ such that each vertex of $S$ has the same set of neighbours outside $S$.
 Then the nullity of $G$ is least $m-1$. \end{lemma}

+We now recall the concept of equitable partition, which we will use to understand several spectral properties of $\mathcal{C}$-graphs.
+An equitable partition of a graph $G$ is a partition $\pi=\{C_1,C_2,\ldots C_m\}$ of the vertex set $V$such that, for any two parts $C_i$ and $C_j$, there is a constant $e_{ij}$ such that for all $v\in Ci$, $v$ has exactly $e_{ij}$ neighbours in $C_j$.
+Here the size of the equitable partition is $m$.
+The quotient matrix $Q_\pi$ for the equitable partition $\pi$ is a square matrix of order $m$ whose $(i,j)$-th entry is $e_{ij}$.
+Let $P_\pi$ be the matrix of order $n\times m$ whose $(i,j)$-th entry is 1 if $i\in C_j$ and $0$ otherwise; the matrix $P_\pi$ is called the characteristic matrix for the equitable partition $\pi$.
+We now recall a result \cite{godsil} that connects these matrices. \begin{theorem} Let $\pi$ be an equitable partition of a graph $G$, with quotient matrix $Q_\pi(G)$ and characteristic matrix $P_\pi$, then $AP_\pi=P_\pi Q_\pi(G)$. \end{theorem} Now, let $\lambda$ be an eigenvalue of $Q_\pi(G)$ and let $X\in \mathbb{R}^{2k}$ be a corresponding eigenvector.
+Then $A(P_\pi X)=\lambda (P_\pi X)$.
+This implies that every eigenvalue of $Q_\pi(G)$ is also an eigenvalue of $A$.